welsh-revenue-authority/LTT_scenarios/README.md

 These area set of hypothetical scenarios for localised versions of Land Transaction Tax.
+These do not represent the policy, they are a way of use verifying that we are designing the data platform in as flexible was as possible.